 In a document entitled Statement of intent for the Office of Film and Literature Classification, he says:

 The market has become increasingly price sensitive, with a greater demand for the Office to exercise its limited discretionary power in applying the fees regulations.
-These powers are set in regulation, which establish what and how criteria are to be
+These powers are set in regulation, which establish what and how criteria are

-suggests a fee structure more sensitive to the commercial value of publications submitted for classification would impact positively on submission volumes and voluntary compliance.
+censorship.
+This suggests a fee structure more sensitive to the commercial value of publications submitted for classification would impact positively on submission volumes and voluntary compliance.

 The current fee structure is unfair, inequitable and inconsistent with the state sector fee setting principles established by the Auditor- General and State Services Commission.
-Again this suggests that a fair, equitable and principled fee structure may
+Again this suggests that a fair, equitable and principled fee

-positively impact on submission volumes.
+structure may positively impact on submission volumes.

 But the censor is not solely concerned with New Zealanders missing out on films, he has other concerns too:

 Staff numbers have been reduced in response to falling submission levels, and to process improvements introduced by the CDA.
 As a result of reduced staff numbers, the Office no longer needs the floor space currently leased.

 Priority work is therefore required to determine what drives the volume of commercial submissions.
 Based on this work, changes to the Office's cost/revenue model can then be developed to ensure the Office's funding model is fair and principled,